Starbucks Iced Passion Tango Tea Lemonade

 Ingredient Notes

-Teavana’s Passion tea concentrate that Starbucks uses to make their iced tea isn’t available for purchase anywhere.
-A good substitute is Tazo’s Passion tea.
+- Tazo Passion tea bags: The tea concentrate that Starbucks uses isn’t available for purchase anywhere so I’m replacing it with Tazo’s Passion tea.
 DO NOT get the Passion Tango Tea Concentrate that’s sold pre-made since it’s absolutely horrible.
-Always make it from the tea bags. - Water
+Always make it from the tea bags.

-Use filtered water, like Starbucks does, for a better tasting tea. - Lemonade
+- Water: Use filtered water, like Starbucks does, for a better tasting tea.

-Starbucks uses their own sweetened lemonade in this drink, which isn’t available for purchase.
-Try Minute Maid Lemonade or Simply Lemonade, which taste very close to the one at Starbucks. - Ice
+- Lemonade: Starbucks uses their own sweetened lemonade in this drink, which isn’t available for purchase.
+Use Minute Maid Lemonade or Simply Lemonade, which tastes very close to the one at Starbucks.

 Step-by-Step Instructions